zverok/the_schema_is/README.md

 end
 ```

-Now, `the-schema-is` gem consists of this DSL and _custom Rubocop cop_ which checks correspondence of this DSL in model classes to your `db/schema.rb` (and can automatically fix discrepancies found).
+Now, `the-schema-is` gem consists of this DSL and _custom [Rubocop](https://www.rubocop.org/) cops_ which check correspondence of this DSL in model classes to your `db/schema.rb` (and can automatically fix discrepancies found).

 Using existing Rubocop's infrastructure brings several great benefits: